 What Happens Behind the Scenes

-When you run this command, Clawker:- Creates the container with your project directory mounted at its real host path
+When you run this command, Clawker:- Creates the container with your project directory mounted at its real host path, plus persistent volumes — the config volume declared by the harness bundle (

 /etc/claude-code/CLAUDE.md, so the agent knows it’s in a clawker container and can help troubleshoot issues and provide guidance when running into constraints.